 Who better to teach you the skills of off road riding than some of Britain’s best off road riders?
-Nine time Dakar Rally competitor Simon Pavey heads up a team of experienced off road instructors who know all that you could possibly know about off road riding.
+Ten time Dakar Rally competitor Simon Pavey heads up a team of experienced off-road instructors who know all that you could possibly know about off road riding.
 They have the expertise, riding ability and a genuine enthusiasm for motorcycling.
 Our team are here to encourage you, teach you the skills and make our courses an enjoyable and unforgettable experience. are able to choose from the G 650 GS, F 700 GS, F 800 GS or the latest R 1200 GS motorcycle for the Level One courses, subject to availability.

-Participants must be 21 years of age or over and have a full and valid motorcycle license for riding in the United Kingdom.
+Participants must be 21 years of age or over and have a full and valid motorcycle licence for riding in the United Kingdom.
 All course participants are grouped according to their riding ability and should have a good level of fitness.

 The two-day Level One Off Road Skills courses each cost £499.
 The price includes two days of group instruction, motorcycle hire, third party insurance, fuel, two lunches and one evening meal, refreshments and a certificate of completion.
 Please note: it does not include personal motorcycle or accident insurance, your accommodation and evening drinks, or any additional meals or drinks for your guests.

 Helmets must be EC2205 or equivalent and in good condition.
 Gloves should be lightweight and offer dexterity in the fingers, so that you can use the motorcycle controls.
 Most textile-type road jackets and trousers are fine, providing the quilted layer can be removed, as you will get hot.
 Boots MUST be motocross boots.
 Lace-up boots and any boot without rigidity in the ankle area are NOT ACCEPTABLE.
 Please note that the organisers will check and inspect all clothing and equipment and assess suitability.
 Any riders considered to be inadequately clothed or protected will be excluded from the course.
 If you are in any doubt about the suitability of your boots then we have hire clothing available.
 However, it is essential that reservations are made in advance of attending the course as supplies are limited.
 If you wish to hire boots or any other clothing please e-mail your requirements, including sizes to firstname.lastname@example.org at least two weeks prior to your course date.
-We will normally confirm your hire clothing has been reserved with an email in the next 2 days.
+We will normally confirm your hire clothing has been reserved with an email in the next few days.
 Prices are listed in your confirmation letter.
 Boots should be requested in European sizes i.e. 47.
 For trousers please advise the waist size you require, i.e. 34″.
 Gloves and jackets should be requested in sizes S – XXL.